 To reach out to customers and deliver a product or service, businesses rely on sales channels, which are touchpoints between them and consumers.
 These distribution channels are as many ways the product can take to arrive at the end consumer.

-From the creation of its business plan, a company has to face the difficult, strategic choice of which channels to use to sell its value proposition.
+From the creation of its business strategy, a company has to face the difficult, strategic choice of which channels to use to sell its value proposition.
 What are the different options, and which one would work best for your business?

 Whether your main sales channel is a physical retail store or an e-commerce website, you need to identify which would be the more profitable depending on your strategy.
 To offer your products or services, you also need to reach out to your customers via intermediate customer touchpoints.

 Making the right choices will help you boost your sales and create a seamless customer journey.
-Let’s explore the ways to set up an efficient sales process!
+Let’s explore the ways to set up an efficient sales management process!

 The different sales channels